 Where can I find the update?

-We classify an Engagement for Instagram Stories as a ‘tap back’, where a user has tapped the back button to watch the Story again – this is classified as Engagement for that story because it shows they are so engaged that they want to see the content again.
+We classify an Instagram Stories Engagement as a ‘tap back’, where a user has tapped the back button to watch the story again – this is classified as Engagement for that story because it shows they are so engaged that they want to see that piece content again.